matteoredaelli/msad/README.md

 It supports authentication with user/pwd and kerberos

+It supports paginations: it can retreive more than 2000 objects (a limit of AD)

 It can be used for:
-- search objects (users, groups, computers,..) using pagination (it can retreive > 2000 resukts)
+- search objects (users, groups, computers,..)
-- search (recursively) group members
+- search (recursively) group memberships and all user's groups
 - add/remove members to/from AD groups using DN or sAMaccoutName
 - change AD passwords
 - check if a user is disabled or locked, group membership